HR is on Stage!

 posted on March 16, 2017

-A recent study from Deloitte proves that companies with a leadership culture are nine times more likely to be good at identifying and developing leaders than those lacking a leadership culture.
+A study from Deloitte proves companies with a leadership culture are nine times more likely to be good at identifying and developing leaders than those lacking a leadership culture.
 What is a leadership culture?
 Companies reflect the ethics of the leaders who run them.
-Anita Roddick founded the Body Shop to show that you could build an environmentally […]
+Anita Roddick founded the Body Shop to show that you could build an environmentally friendly corporation […]

 Award yourself with an OSCAR.
 Don’t overlook the fine prints.